cod182/ms4-trescars-2023/README.md

 ### Vehicle Reserve Page

 - Can only take 1 vehicle at a time
-- Enter user data, or prefilled if user logged in with saved data
+- Enter user data, or pre-filled if user logged in with saved data
 - Enter payment details and reserve vehicle
 - Confirmation mail sent to customer
 - Info email sent to company